Cleaning Guides

 Takeaways

-• Limescape cannot simply be brushed away, it needs to be loosened beforehand.
+• Limescale cannot simply be brushed away or cleaned with just boiling water; it needs to be loosened beforehand.

 • Use lemon juice to remove limescale from chrome taps.